SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Good, mixing takes time, it seems," Rainbow said.

-"Yep, but it'll be worth it when you give her those delicious pancakes," Pinkie said.
+"Yep, but it'll be worth it when you give her those delicious pancakes."

-"I hope she likes them," Rainbow said.
+"I hope she likes them."

-"I know she will," Pinkie said.
+"I know she will."

-"Thanks," Rainbow said.
+"Thanks."

 Pinkie looked at Rainbow's batter, *not there yet, but making progress.*